Baylor holds on for Big 12 title, knocks Okla St out of CFP

 AP Sports Writer

+“This moment is something they can never take away,” Bears linebacker Terrel Bernard said.

+Aranda recalled Oklahoma State coach Mike Gundy telling him “that winning is hard” before an earlier meeting between the teams.
+The title game was a sure example of that.

-Blake Shapen threw three TDs while completing his first 17 passes as Baylor (11-2, College Football Playoff No. 9) took a 21-3 lead.
+Blake Shapen, starting again for injured Gerry Bohanon (right hamstring) threw three TDs while completing his first 17 passes as Baylor (11-2, College Football Playoff No. 9) took a 21-3 lead in the first half.

-The Cowboys (11-2, CFP No. 5) rallied back, then went 89 yards on 17 plays on their final drive.
-But their Big 12 and national championship hopes wound up just shy.
+But the Cowboys (11-2, CFP No. 5) rallied back, then went 89 yards on 17 plays on that final drive before their Big 12 and national championship hopes wound up just shy.

 After having first-and-goal from 2 following a pass interference penalty, Jackson gained a yard and was held for no gain before an incomplete pass by Spencer Sanders.